 Traeger and Weber are two of the most popular pellet grill brands.
-Each of them has their own specialty and benefits.
-In this article, we’re comparing Traeger vs. Weber to see which one should you buy.
+However, each of them has its specialty and benefits.
+In this article, we’re comparing Traeger vs. Weber to see which one you should buy.
 We also discuss other brands that are available in the market.
-Read on to know about the differences and our recommendation.
+Read on to learn about the differences and our recommendations.

 Why compare Traeger and Weber?

 Traeger has been the industry leader in pellet grills for decades.
-However, while Traeger is the largest and most well-known player in the pellet grill/smoker market, they are not the most well-known for outdoor grills in general.
+However, while Traeger is the largest and most well-known player in the pellet grill/smoker market, they are not the most well-known for outdoor grills.

 Of course, no discussion of grills would be complete without discussing Weber, a company that has gained great success due to its great designs and excellent customer service.

-Pellets continue to account for a lesser percentage of the BBQ industry when compared to well-established competitors such as charcoal and gas grills.
+Pellets account for a lesser percentage of the BBQ industry than well-established competitors such as charcoal and gas grills.

 Weber is a major player in the outdoor grill business, offering high-quality charcoal and gas grills.
 On the other hand, Weber has opted to enter the pellet grill industry.
-So, let’s see what Traeger and Weber have to offer in terms of pellet grills.
+So, let’s see what Traeger and Weber offer regarding pellet grills.

 Traeger ironwood 650 vs. Weber smoke fire ex4

 We pitted the Traeger Ironwood 650 against the Weber SmokeFire EX4.
-The comparison was quite close because the two grills had similar cooking surface areas, and both have Wi-Fi-connected applications.
-We had a solid idea of how each grill worked after cycling it on and off thousands of times, smoking a whole packer brisket at 250°F, and cooking a dozen chicken wings at 500°F.
+The comparison was close because the two grills had similar cooking surface areas, and both have Wi-Fi-connected applications.
+In addition, we had a solid idea of how each grill worked after cycling it on and off thousands of times, smoking a whole packer brisket at 250°F, and cooking a dozen chicken wings at 500°F.

 Design and features